MicrosoftDocs/Viva/WorkplaceAnalytics/Use/faq.md

 ##### Q2.
 Does Workplace Analytics retain and use data about employees that no longer work for the organization?

 A2.
 Workplace Analytics maintains historical organizational data that can include past (previously licensed) employees’ de-identified data.
-A change to organizational data takes effect the next time it is received and processed (usually monthly) by Workplace Analytics.
+A change to organizational data is updated in Workplace Analytics the next time it is received and processed (usually monthly) by Workplace Analytics.
 However, new changes do not affect historical data used by Workplace Analytics.
-For more details, see [How often to upload](../setup/prepare-organizational-data.md) in [Prepare organizational data](../setup/prepare-organizational-data.md).
+For more details, see [How often to upload in Prepare organizational data](../setup/prepare-organizational-data.md#how-often-to-upload).

 ##### Q3.
 How many people should be Workplace Analytics admins and/or analysts?